frelon/suse-elemental/README.md

 ## Guides

-* [Building a Linux-only Image](./docs/linux-only-image.md) - for customers and/or consumers interested in building Linux-only images.
+* [Building a Linux-only Image](./docs/linux-only-image.md) - for users and/or consumers interested in building Linux-only images.
-* [Image Build and Customization](./docs/image-build-and-customization.md) - for customers and/or consumers interested in building images that are customized, extended and based on a specific product.
+* [Image Build and Customization](./docs/image-build-and-customization.md) - for users and/or consumers interested in building images that are customized, extended and based on a specific product.
 * [Release Manifest Guide](./docs/release-manifest.md) - for consumers interested in creating a release manifest for their product.

 ## Building from Source